-This topic describes how to create an Alibaba Cloud Container Service for Kubernetes (ACK) cluster that supports sandboxed containers in the ACK console.
+This topic describes how to create a dedicated Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-- Kubernetes clusters support only Virtual Private Cloud (VPC) networks.
+- ACK clusters support only Virtual Private Cloud (VPC) networks.

-make sure that you have sufficient resources.
+clusters, make sure that you have sufficient resources.
 To increase the quota of computing

 - You can create up to five clusters across regions for each account.
 You can deploy